Skip to main content

 9. Taking responsibility: You take responsibility for recognizing your self-critical thinking and use your compassionate side to provide alternative views and feelings.

 Self-compassion arises when you can use these competencies to develop genuine concern for your well-being.
-If you haven't benefitted from self-compassion interventions, then do some self-reflection if you need to work on one or more of these attributes first.
-For people with a history of trauma or a high level of shame or those who are highly self-critical, drawing upon compassionate memories during self-compassionate exercises can be uncomfortable.
+If you haven't benefitted from self-compassion interventions, do some self-reflection to determine if you need to work on one or more of these attributes first.
+Drawing upon compassionate memories during self-compassionate exercises can be uncomfortable for people with a history of trauma, a high level of shame, or those who are highly self-critical.
 Seeking one-on-one psychotherapy would be more appropriate for these individuals.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.